MorkaZ/MoxLibrary/README.md

 # MoxLibrary
-THIS IS NOT AN PLUGIN.
-It is a library that must be exported into your plugin.
+MoxLibrary is a utility library for spigot/bukkit minecraft server plugins.
+To use it, you need to add dependency into your project.

-If you want to have this source as a plugin, download and use our MoxCore plugin!
+Please, if you want to use it in multiple plugins or use other MoxPlugins, download and install MoxCore and use it as dependency because this plugin contains this library.
+Class loader will load all classes just once, so MoxLibrary can be used once per server - please, keep it in mind.